Near-Optimal Regret for Efficient Stochastic Combinatorial Semi-Bandits: CMOSS Algorithm and Its Regret Analysis

 Let $p_{A,t}$ be the the probability of observing all base arms of $A$ at round $t$.
 And denote $p^* = \min_{t\in T}\min_{A\in \+A} p_{A,t}$, which is the minimal probability that an action could have all base arms observed over all time.
 Then we have the following regret bound:

-\begin{theorem} For any stochastic combinatorial cascading feedback instance with $m$ arms, time horizon $T$, and the maximum number of arms that could be chosen in a round is $k$, then the expected regret of Algorithm \ref{alg:cmoss} is $O\tp{\frac{(\log k)^2}{p^*}\sqrt{kmT}}$. \end{theorem} The proof is given in Appendix \ref{append:cmoss_cascading}.
-In Appendix \ref{append:cascading}, we also present comparative experiments evaluating the performance of CUCB and CMOSS under cascading feedback.
+\begin{theorem} For any stochastic combinatorial cascading feedback instance with $m$ arms, time horizon $T$, and the maximum number of arms that could be chosen in a round is $k$, then the expected regret of \Cref{alg:cmoss} is $O\tp{\frac{\log k}{p^*}\sqrt{kmT}}$ when $k \leq \frac{m}{2}$ and $O\left( \frac{m-k}{p^*}\sqrt{\log k\log(m-k) T} \right)$ when $k > \frac{m}{2}$. \end{theorem} The proof is given in \Cref{append:cmoss_cascading}.
+In \Cref{append:cascading}, we also present comparative experiments evaluating the performance of CUCB and CMOSS under cascading feedback.